dot4447/MinesweeperForBCSE102L/README.md

 This project idea was found on GeeksforGeeks at (https://www.geeksforgeeks.org/top-50-cpp-project-ideas-for-beginners-advanced/) under the Intermediate Difficulty.
 We follow a algorithm similar to the one found on the same site.
 # Contributions
-Md Tausif: Made the actual game part of the code
+Md Tausif: Made the actual game part of the code: Running the game, taking and processing user moves.

 Aditya Sharma: Made the code to set/check/display the board and made driver code and README.